ppondeu/ppondeu/README.md

 ## Greetings!
-I'm Nitcharat, also known as Prataad 👋
+I'm Nitcharat, also known as ppondeurtx 👋

 ### 🛠️ Technical Skills